Heart and Blood Conditions

 To diagnose this condition, your doctor will examine your child, check their heartbeat and use a stethoscope to listen to their heart.
 The doctor will ask for details about any symptoms your child has, their health history and your family health history.

 Some kinds of arrhythmia happen only once in a while.
-So arrhythmias can be hard to diagnose.
+When they are not happening, they can be difficult to detect.
+For this reason, arrhythmias can be hard to diagnose.

 To learn about the electrical activity in your child’s heart, the doctor will use an electrocardiogram (ECG).
-If an abnormal heartbeat does not happen during this test, your child may be asked to wear a device called a Holter monitor, which can record their heart’s activity for 24 hours.
-Another device, called an event record, can be turned on by your child when they feel a problem with their heart rhythm.
+If an abnormal heartbeat does not happen during this test, your child may be asked to wear a monitoring device at home.
+Depending on the nature of your child’s symptoms and your child’s age, the appropriate monitor will be selected.
+For daily symptoms, a device called a Holter monitor is typically used.
+This monitor can record the heart’s activity for 24 hours.
+For less frequent symptoms, another device, called an event recorder, can be activated by you or your child when they feel a problem with their heart rhythm.

 Other common tests to evaluate arrhythmia include echocardiogram and exercise testing.
-Some children may need a chest X-rays or MRI (magnetic resonance imaging) of the heart, or blood tests.
+Some children may need a chest X-ray or MRI (magnetic resonance imaging) of the heart, or blood tests.

 Our doctors also use electrophysiology studies, which enable them to find the cause of the arrhythmia and, in many cases, cure it.